-- Related administrative and operational costs associated with providing the home purchase assistance. - The value of assistance provided to a household prior to 1 July 2012 (i.e. for households continuing to receive ongoing forms of assistance that commenced prior to 1 July 2012). - The value of outstanding repayable monies where a repayable form of assistance was provided prior to 1 July 2012 and outstanding monies had not been repaid by COB of 30 June 2012 (i.e. report HPA\TYPE, HPA\PAYMENT and HPA\DATE but do not report HPA\AMOUNT). - For those households that had monies outstanding on repayable assistance provided in a previous financial year assistance that received no new assistance in the 2012-13 financial year, leave HPA\AMOUNT blank.
+- Related administrative and operational costs associated with providing the PRA - The value of assistance provided to a household prior to 1 July 2012 (i.e. for households continuing to receive ongoing forms of assistance that commenced prior to 1 July 2012). - The value of outstanding repayable monies where a repayable form of assistance was provided prior to 1 July 2012 and outstanding monies had not been repaid by 30 June 2012.